 What are the different types of attorney discipline?

 Attorneys who engage in misconduct may be disciplined by either public or private discipline.

 Public discipline means that the public is entitled to know that discipline was imposed.

-There are four types of public discipline:
+There are five types of public discipline:

 - Disbarment of the attorney from the practice of law.
 The attorney is prohibited from practicing law for at least five years and must petition for reinstatement to the bar and prove fitness to resume the practice of law.